Danish tenor Valdemar Villadsen graduated from the soloist class at the Royal Danish Academy of Music in Copenhagen.

-He has appeared in venues such as the Philharmonie Berlin, Royal Albert Hall, Queen Elizabeth Hall, Royal Danish Opera, Wiesbaden State Opera, Kiel Opera House, Teatro Principal de Burgos, Rossini Festival, Musikfestspiele Potsdam Sansoucci and Internationale Maifestspiele Wiesbaden, and has performed acclaimed solo recitals in Paris, Rome, Basel and at the Bergen International Festival.
+Engagements have brought him to the Royal Albert Hall, Berliner Philharmonie, Queen Elizabeth Hall, Royal Danish Opera in Copenhagen, Royal Opera House La Monnaie in Brussels, Wiesbaden State Opera, Kiel Opera House, Open Air Opera Berlin, Teatro Principal de Burgos, Rossini Festival, Musikfestspiele Potsdam Sanssouci, Heinrich Schütz Musikfest, Festival de Música Antigua, Bergen International Festival, Copenhagen Opera Festival, Aarhus Summer Opera, and Internationale Maifestspiele Wiesbaden.
+He has performed acclaimed solo recitals in Paris, Rome, Istanbul, Berlin and Basel.

 His opera roles include Ferrando in Così fan tutte, Tamino in Die Zauberflöte, Almaviva in Il Barbiere di Siviglia, Lindoro in Rossini’s L’Italiana in Algeri, Don Ramiro in Rossinis La Cenerentola, Gualtiero in Bellini’s Il pirata, Castor in Rameau’s Castor et Pollux, title role in Rameau’s Pigmalion, Glaucus in Leclair’s Scylla et Glaucus, Apollo in Cavalli’s Gli amori d’Apollo e di Dafne, Seth in Franz Danksagmüller’s Nova – Imperfecting Perfection, Blake in Bernard Fouccroulle’s Cassandra, Asger in Signe Lykke’s Nordkraft, Adam in Svend Nielsen’s Chains and Officer in Bernd Alois Zimmermann’s Die Soldaten.